MarvinTeichmann/pyvision/tutorial/README.md

 Using pyvision
 ---------------

-In order to use pyvision with the hello world model run the following line, which will create a self-contained train_dir with a copy of all source files from which training can be started.
+In order to use pyvision with the "Hello, World!" model run the following line, which will create a self-contained train_dir with a copy of all source files from which training can be started.

 `
-python train.py configs/hello_world.json`
+python train.py configs/hello_world.json
 `

 Training from the created logdir can than be started using the command line interface: